OrensteinLab/N-TIMP2--MMP-selectivity/README.md

 >variant_ID
 CSCSPVHPQQAFCNADVVIRAKAVSEKEVDSGNDIYGNPIKRIQYEIKQIKMFKGPEKDIEFIYTAPSSAVCGVSLDVGGKKEYLIAGKAEGDGKMHIT
 ```
+Output:
-The script outputs a CSV file {current_date}_df_sum.csv, summarizing the percentage of variants above the benchmark.
+* The script creates a csv file '{current data}_user_predictions', with the Predicted_log2_ER of each variant in the MMP-1 and MMP-3 models.

 #### 4.3	Variant quantification:
 The script `calcaulte_library_above_variants.py` calculates how many variants from the entire library have a higher ER than the five benchmark variants presented in the paper: